Bon Jovi Cancels Tour, Band Wants Fans To Use Refunded Money To Pay Bills

 Bon Jovi’s statement acknowledged difficulties fans have experienced when trying to get refunds for scheduled events that were to have occurred during this time period and beyond.
 These have occurred when there is no set rescheduled date for postponed events and refunds are held in limbo until if and when a concert occurs.

-The North American tour was slated to kick begin on June 10 in Tacoma, Washington, and crisscross across the United States and Canada before wrapping with a two-night stand at Madison Square Garden in New York City on July 27 and 28, 2020.
+The North American tour was slated to begin on June 10 in Tacoma, Washington, and crisscross across the United States and Canada before wrapping with a two-night stand at Madison Square Garden in New York City on July 27 and 28, 2020.

 Fans applauded the band for taking the bold move to cancel the concerts outright and refund much-needed funds to fans.
 They also commended them for putting the health of concertgoers first.